-Heading off to college means a lot of new experiences - taking classes, living independently for the first time, and managing expenses for tuition, housing, food, books, and more.
-Creating a spending plan can help things go smoothly.
+Heading off to college can mean a lot of new experiences - taking classes, living independently for the first time, and managing expenses for tuition, housing, food, books, and more.
+Budgeting for this new stage of life can be challenging and creating a plan can help.
 Answer the questions below after researching the costs of going to college at the links provided.

-Directions: Before you answer the questions in this activity, review visit the Practical Money Skills website to learn more about preparing to go to college.
+Directions: Before you have students answer the questions on page 6 of their Student Activities guide, direct them to review the resource listed below at Practical Money Skills to learn more about preparing to go to college.